w3hc/evm-load-testing/README.md

 ./attack.sh 30
 ```

-Then, put the wallets.json back to its initial state:
+Then, put the `wallets.json` file back to its initial state:

 ```
 {